gregpalmr/alluxio-aws-cloudformation/README.md

 - alluxioLicenseDownloadURL - A reference to the S3 bucket location where you uploaded the Alluxio Enterprise Edition license file

-Here is an example of launching the Enterprise Edition of Alluxio using the 3-workers size:
+Here is an example of launching the Enterprise Edition of Alluxio using the 3-workers-mem-cache clusterSize parameter which launches an Alluxio cluster with 3 masters nodes, 3 worker nodes that only cache data to a RAM disk and one monitor node for Prometheus and Grafana dashboards:

      $ aws cloudformation create-stack --stack-name My-Alluxio-Cluster \
         --disable-rollback \